Sebasco Harbor Resort, Phippsburg ME

 Sebasco Harbor Resort Sunset, ME

 Dine at the Pilot House and it’s almost guaranteed you’ll meet Fred the Seagull.
 For 20 years, the “same” seagull (same markings, probably the same family) has been showing up alone right outside the restaurant’s window, begging for food.
 In the summer, kids feed Fred out on the deck, an annual tradition.
-In fact, Sebasco Resort’s best selling T-Shirt reads, “I fed Fred.”
+Sebasco Resort’s best-selling T-Shirt reads, “I fed Fred.”

 Sweet Scoops Ice Cream, Sebasco Harbor Resort, ME